OpenBSD

 DOS, Windows 98 and Windows XP, I included rawwritewin.exe

-in the ZIP package, so you can then breathe with ease - refer to the
+in the ZIP package, so you can then breathe with ease - see the picture

 SONaFR